 1916: The Dorothy Whitfield Historic Society purchases the house to protect it from a proposed demolition.

-1917: Norman Isham completes the restoration of the house.
+1917: The Board of Directors hire Norman Isham to complete the restoration of the house.
 Isham was a prominent architectural historian, author, and a professor at Brown University and the Rhode Island School of Design.
-He writes about the Hyland House in his classic work Early Connecticut Houses.
+He wrotes about the Hyland House in his classic work Early Connecticut Houses.

 1918: The Hyland House Museum opens to the public as a museum.